conor-mccaffrey/pands-project2021/README.md

 import plotly.express as px
 from pywaffle import Waffle
 ```
 The libraries I imported are all quite standard for data analyses and visualisation.
 I have imported these modules to have the option of creating arrays from images and waffle charts.
+I considered importing modules such as Image (from PIL (6)) but then consisidered it's applicibality towards this dataset.
 I will decide later in the project if they are needed or not but just to have the option.

 ### Download and Addition of Dataset to Repository